top of page

 Call for Help

 It may not be a colleague.
-In fact, drawing one of the receivers (who has experience or may simply understand what others do not) is the best approach.
+In fact, the best approach is to draw one of the receivers (who has experience or may simply understand what others do not).

 Apologize

-If you were using FINESSE, you provided your report and presentation in advance.
-And you asked your audience in advance if they had any questions about what you provided.
-Rarely do you miss it if you follow FINESSE, but on rare occasions you do.
+If you were using FINESSE, you provided your report and presentation in advance and asked your audience in advance if they had any questions about what you provided.
+If you follow FINESSE, you rarely miss it, but on rare occasions, you do.
 Clearly, the audience knows you tried, so own it and apologize.
 You will usually get a second chance.

 Communicate with FINESSE